User Guide

 Format: clear

-will clear all data, i.e. all companies, internships, applications and profile items.
+clear will clear all data, i.e. all companies, internships, applications and profile items.

 Example: